haykam821/Mootwo/protocol.md

 This document describes the protocol used by MooMoo.io, as of July 9th, 2017.This

-MooMoo.io uses the socket.io (s.io) protocol.
+MooMoo.io uses the socket.io protocol.

+## ID System

+#### For Players

+Each player have two ID's that's the same throughout the connection:

+* Short ID (SID, ID), which is an int
+* Long ID (LID), which is a hashed string, provided by socket.io

 ## Server-Bound